-Sova tests focus on a 'whole person assessment', offering a battery of different tests with personality and cognitive ability questions.
+Sova assessments focus on a 'whole person assessment', offering a battery of different tests with personality and cognitive ability questions.

 There might be blended assessments that entail questions from more than one type of assessment, or just one question set.

 The company provides flexible or unique packages to some companies, so the following descriptions of the different assessments are based on the ‘off-the-shelf’ options.